Oh, ye gods, press me not too far—pour not my cup too full,

 For I too have forgotten,

-(Wrapt in these little potencies of progress, politics, culture, wealth, inventions, civilization,)
+Wrapt in these little potencies of progress, politics, culture, wealth, inventions, civilization,

 Have lost my recognition of your silent ever-swaying power, ye mighty, elemental throes,

-Of your tides, your swell and ebb, enclosing me the same.
+Of law of you, your tides, your swell and ebb,

-A hundred years hence, or ever so many hundred years hence,
+And a hundred years hence, or ever so many hundred years hence,

 Others will enjoy the pouring-in of the scallop-edg’d waves of the flood-tide,